-One social season, many corset dresses, and 63 million viewers later, fans are already eager to know everything they can about Bridgerton season 2.
-While we can surely expect all the pomp and circumstance that high-society Regency London promises, we still have bigger questions about the fate of one of Netflix’s most popular shows to date.
-Warning: There are spoilers ahead for Bridgerton season 1.
+One social season, many corset dresses, and 63 million viewers later, fans are eager to know everything they can about Bridgerton season 2.
+While we can expect all the pomp and circumstance that high-society Regency London promises, we still have questions about the future of one of Netflix’s most popular shows to date.

-After season 1 of Bridgerton on Netflix, fans would like to know the following: When, exactly, is it coming back?
-Will Eloise find out about that huge Lady Whistledown reveal?
+After season 1 of Bridgerton on Netflix, fans had the following questions: When, exactly, is Bridgerton season 2?
+Will Eloise find out about the real identity of Lady Whistledown?
 Will Anthony ever find love?
-And what about our lovebirds, Daphne and Simon—is theirs really a story of happily ever after?
+And what about our lovebirds: Daphne and Simon—is theirs really a story of happily ever after?

 When is Bridgerton Season 2’s release date?

-“If we’re sticking to the books, it’s sort of Anthony’s turn now,” Phoebe Dynevor told Harper’s Bazaar about a potential second season.
+, which focuses on the love life of Anthony Bridgerton—unlike season 1 which centered on his sister, Daphne Bridgerton, and her romance with Simon Bassett a.k.a. the Duke of Hastings.
+“If we’re sticking to the books, it’s sort of Anthony’s turn now,” Phoebe Dynevor told Harper’s Bazaar about Bridgerton season 2.
 “There’s no such thing as a happy ending, is there?
 I think love’s always shifting and changing.
 So who knows?
 I’d like to see what happens next.”
-She went on to note that she’d “like to see Daphne get involved in Anthony’s love life since he was so involved in hers,” and honestly, same.
+She went on to note that she’d “like to see Daphne get involved in Anthony’s love life since he was so involved in hers.”

 In an interview on Netflix’s Afterparty, Bailey also said that he hopes that Anthony will be happier in season 2.
 “He wasn’t smiling that much.
 He’s not a very happy man,” he said of Anthony’s first season.
 “He sort of seems to be the embodiment of how society is really sort of messed up, like the patriarchal society for men and women and so, it’s good to show how bad men can be and how controlling they can be and specifically with Daphne, as a cockblocker.”